 Using one sliding window in lieu of two double-hung ones can achieve the same goal, plus it provides top-to-bottom ventilation.
 Experienced window and roofing companies would recommend only when there the remaining portion of the opening is wide enough to accommodate a pair of staggered operating units.

 If you have tall sliding doors, your French doors do not have to match their height.
 Rather, crown them with one fixed window.
 The additional glass can make up the less transparent surface of the French door.

 Form a Glass Wall With a Picture Window

-If you want a no-frills, door-window pairing, there isn’t a better one than a combination of French doors and picture windows.
-Passive fixtures require much less maintenance since they have no moving parts.
+If you want a no-frills door-window pairing, you can’t think of a better one than a combination of French doors and picture windows.
+Reliable emergency roof repair and window specialists would attest that passive fixtures require much less maintenance since they have no moving parts.

-Let Exterior Building Solutions help plan your patio door replacement.
+Let Exterior Building Solutions help plan your patio door replacement to perfection.
 Call (314) 729-7663 to get your project started and receive a FREE estimate in St. Louis, MO.